swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

 As you started as a new collaborator, create a directory on your computer that you will use for the this new awesome ML experiment.
 This directory will be your working directory for the rest of the guide.

-### Download the codebase
+### Download and set up the codebase

-One of your colleague has given you their codebase on a USB stick to start the code so you don't start everything from scratch (how nice of they).
+One of your colleague has given you their codebase on a USB stick so you don't start everything from scratch (how nice of them).
 It's still an old way to share files with colleagues but you weren't hired for nothing right?

-Their work has to be saved in your working directory that you will use for the rest of the guide.
+Their work has to be copied in your working directory.

 _To simulate the USB stick, you can download the source code for this simple ML experiment from GitHub with the following commands._